-Finally, it is important to note that excluding teachers with missing VA, as in most of CFR-I's analysis and Panel A of Table 2, relies on auxiliary assumptions as well.
+as in most of CFR-I's analysis and Panel A of Table 2, relies on auxiliary assumptions as well.
 The needed assumption here is that there is no sorting of students across classrooms within a school.
-Since evaluating the extent of such sorting is the entire point of the exercise, it would be best not to assume it away in estimating λ .
-Without this assumption, however, the selected-sample estimate $\hat{\lambda}$ is biased toward 1.
+Since evaluating the extent of such sorting is the entire point of the exercise, one would prefer not to assume it away in estimating λ .
+Without this assumption, however, the selectedsample estimate $\hat{\lambda}$ is biased toward 1.
 Moreover, it is clear from Table 2 that ΔQ{sgmt} is importantly endogenous when computed from the CFR-I subsample.
 Panel B of Table 2 indicates that the problem is diminished, but perhaps not eliminated, when all classrooms are included.

-C. Quasi-Experimental Estimates Under A Selection on Observables Assumption
+3.3 Quasi-Experimental Estimates Under A Selection on Observables Assumption

-The failure of the placebo test strongly implies that the λ obtained from the teacher switching analysis, at least as applied to CFR-I's selected sample, is biased upward.
-The predicted score specification in Table 2, Column 2, suggests that the bias is at least 0.10 in the selected sample, though it may be smaller when all classrooms are included.28 In Table 3, I explore several approaches to estimating λ without bias.
+The failure of the placebo test strongly implies that the $\hat{\lambda}$ obtained from the teacher switching analysis, at least as applied to CFR-I's selected sample, is biased upward.
+The predicted score specification in Table 2, Column 2, suggests that the bias is at least 0.10 in the selected sample, though it may be smaller when all classrooms are included.27 In Table 3, I explore several approaches to estimating λ without bias.

 Panel A follows CFR-I in focusing on the selected subsample of classrooms with non-missing teacher VA predictions.
 Given the placebo test results, I explore the sensitivity of $\hat{\lambda}$ to the inclusion of controls for the change in student preparedness.
 Column 1 repeats the specification from Table 1, Column 2.
-Column 2 adds the change in students' mean prior-year scores as a right-hand side variable.29 This reduces the $\hat{\lambda}$ coefficient to 0.933 (0.015).
+Column 2 adds the change in students' mean prior-year scores as a right-hand side variable.28 This reduces the $\hat{\lambda}$ coefficient to 0.933 (0.015).